Features

 How AI Lip Sync Works, and How to Make a Lip-Synced Music Video

-How AI lip sync works under the hood
+How AI lip sync actually works

 What you'll need

-2. Pick your segment and choose Performance.
-In the "Pick the best part of your track" modal, drag the green selection window across the waveform to set the section you want, usually up to about 25 seconds.
-Then choose the Performance video type, which builds a lip-synced performance video of the artist rather than a narrative scene.
+Pick your segment and choose Performance as the Video Type.
+The Pick the best part of your track modal opens.
+Drag the green selection window across the waveform to the section you want to feature, usually up to about 25 seconds.
+Choose Performance, the option built for a lip-synced performance video when your song has vocals and you want an artist on screen.

-Tips for better lip sync
+Tips for a cleaner lip sync

 Try this in Atlabs Music Video